Database

 |

 Note that connection to MariaDB is possible through the MySQL datasource.
-However, support won't be provided in the event of connection issues.
+However, we will not be able to provide support in the event of connection issues.

 Your database is not supported?